 The classic JMT route begins in Yosemite at the Happy Isles trailhead and travels to the summit of Mt.
 Whitney near the Whitney Portal trailhead in Inyo National Forest.
 This is the most in-demand and subsequently congested starting point.
 When filling out your permit application, you’ll have to determine your desired beginning trailhead.
 The JMT can only be directly accessed from the following trailheads out of Yosemite:

-Glacier Point - If you choose to begin at Glacier Point, you will still get to hike by the many iconic Yosemite Valley sights and hiking Half Dome is still an option.
+- Glacier Point – If you choose to begin at Glacier Point, you’ll still get to hike by the many iconic Yosemite Valley sights, and hiking Half Dome is still an option.
 The benefit to beginning here is that you start at a higher elevation, easing your first day of climbing.
 The downside is that getting to the trailhead is a bit more complicated as it’s located about an hour from where you pick up your permit.

 Hiking the JMT Northbound?

 Though most people choose to hike the JMT from north to south, there are some who opt for a northbound hike.
 Hiking north means you’ll begin with an intense climb to Whitney and then gradually decrease in altitude as you hike towards Yosemite.
 Contrary to popular belief, it is just as competitive to get northbound JMT permits as southbound.

 To hike northbound, you’ll access the trail from Whitney Portal.
 Be prepared – your first couple days will be intense.
 The total climb from Whitney Portal (8,374 feet), to the Whitney Summit (14,505 feet) involves an unrelenting set of switchbacks that climbs 6,131 feet in just 11 miles.
 Because of this, many choose to break up the climb over two days.